 On discovering that our October Progressive East theme was squash, I would normally have headed to a side dish.
 Or a spicy squash soup.
 Maybe a main dish like lasagna with butternut squash.
 Even a dessert like a butternut squash brulee would have made sense for me.
 However, I was in the mood to go way outside my comfort zone.
 The furthest I could get from my norm was a cocktail-type beverage using an acorn squash sitting on my counter.
 Needless to say, it turned out to be a bit harder than I initially imagined.

 From research on alcoholic drinks made with squash, I discovered that most require infusing the alcohol with the squash essence.
 That process takes at least several days, and most recipes suggest two weeks.
 I only had a few days to come up with the recipe, photograph and blog about it, so that tack was out of the question.

 The ingredients are simple.
-And while the middle of the recipe takes a bit of time (chilling the liquid, then straining out the squash puree), there is nothing complicated about any of the steps in the recipe.
+And although the middle of the recipe takes a bit of time (chilling the liquid, then straining out the squash puree), there is nothing complicated about any of the steps in the recipe.

-My beloved liked it cold.
+While my beloved liked it cold –